3 Recreating the Self

 Values or principles consistent with our best intelligence flow from this quest for

-legend of Moses receiving the Ten Commandments as a result of his unification with God.
+receiving the Ten Commandments as a result of his unification with God.
+Some obviously

-Some obviously reflect a bit of common sense wisdom -- but others address the number
+reflect a bit of common sense wisdom -- but others address the number of permissible

-of permissible gods, stipulate that God should not be dishonored with "graven images",
+gods, stipulate that God should not be dishonored with "graven images", and refer to

-and refer to swearing, working on the Sabbath, or coveting your neighbor's possessions.
+swearing, working on the Sabbath, or coveting your neighbor's possessions.
+The

-The documents were drafted thousands of years ago and were interpreted and massaged
+documents were drafted thousands of years ago and were interpreted and massaged many

-many times for many purposes using numerous languages.
-In the context of life today they
+times for many purposes using numerous languages.
+In the context of life today they seem

 thinking, and a lot of other similar fuzzy guidance from the past, our morality is often

-hypocritical and unreasonable.
+hypocritical and senseless.
 Our leaders seem to fret over using a blob of stem cells the

 size of a pinhead for medical research, but display little concern over the loss of innocent